Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-first-app.markdown

 {{%note "Info"e%}}
 It is important to import `org.insightedge.spark.implicits.all._` to enable the Data Grid specific API.

-`insightedge-space` is the default Data Grid name that the demo mode starts automatically.
+`demo` is the default Data Grid name that the demo mode starts automatically.

 When you are running Spark applications from the Web Notebook, `InsightEdgeConfig` is created implicitly with the properties defined in the Spark interpreter.